 I’ve gone through my fair share of pain in life and know what it takes to move beyond it.
 If you want to change your life, and you are ready to do what it takes to heal, I will ask a lot of you.
 But I’ll never take away your choice about if and when to make those changes.
 We’ll share both laughter and tears.
 And I won’t ask you to do something I haven’t done myself.
 I know how scary it can be to take those steps toward rebuilding your life — and I know how empowering healing can feel.

-- Psychologist – Approved PSYPACT telehealth provider in 35 states
+- Psychologist – Approved PSYPACT telehealth provider in 40 states (SEE STATES)

 - National Register of Health Service Providers, #52680